 There is a great responsibility placed on the individual to use their intelligence and to seek out the Truth in a scientific manner.
 If you do not do this, then you may be cheated.

 Turning now to the question of what is actually spiritual.
 The very core of this idea of ‘being spiritual’ lies in the understanding that ‘I’ am a spiritual being, and that this body I possess is not me.
-It is simply a vehicle that I, the spiritual resident within the body, amusing.
+It is simply a vehicle that I, the spiritual resident within the body, amuse.

 A person can be considered religious or very pious yet be completely immersed in the idea that “this body is me”, and “your body is you.”
 In such a condition, a person is not really living a truly spiritual life.
 Unless a person comes to this fundamental understanding, it is impossible to be genuinely spiritual.

-True spirituality means that my life is based on the understanding that I am a spiritual being, this world is not my home, I cannot lay claim to this Earth, and that I cannot find true shelter here.
+True spirituality means that my life is based on the understanding that I am a spiritual being, this world is not my home, I cannot lay claim to this Earth, and I cannot find true shelter here.
 I am a transient, moving through this life and this world, and this world is not my shelter.
 I must seek my true shelter in another place.
 That shelter is the Supreme Soul.
 Living with this foundational understanding or realization means that I am truly living an enlightened life.

 At the beginning of the Bhagavad-gita, Arjuna, a warrior prince, wanted to avoid an inevitable war on the grounds that killing was against ‘religious principles.’
 He later came to understand that to abandon his duty as a warrior – which included the responsibility to fight to protect the innocent – was sinful.
 Thus, he was instructed to fight as an offering to the Supreme, without attachment to loss or gain.
 In this case, such spiritual undertaking transcended ‘religious principles.’